chipzoller/hugo-clarity/README.md

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>
 ```

-This file will [take precedence over](https://gohugobrasil.netlify.app/themes/customizing/) the one clarity provides and the site will load MathJax instead of KaTeX.
+This file will [take precedence over](https://gohugobrasil.netlify.app/themes/customizing/) the one Clarity provides and the site will load MathJax instead of KaTeX.